movim/movim/INSTALL.md

 This tutorial describes the different steps you need to take to deploy Movim on your webserver.

+Movim also provides a XMPP service that handles the audio and video streams when doing conference-calls.
+Follow [the dedicated Galener documentation to set-it-up](doc/INSTALL_GALENER.md).

 # Get-Started

 Movim requires some dependencies to be setup properly.
   * A fully working webserver like Apache, nginx or Caddy
-  * A PHP process manager like php-fpm will usually be required for Nginx
+  * A PHP process manager like php-fpm
-  * Root access by SSH with access to the webserver user (most of the time via the user www-data)
   * A SQL server with a schema for Movim.
      * PostgreSQL (**_strongly recommended_** some features are only available on this database)
      * MariaDB 10.2 or higher with utf8mb4 encoding (necessary for emojis 😃 support) AND `utf8mb4_bin` collation.